JonasOpsahl/dat250_deliverables/dat250-expass2.md

 ### Verification and Conclusion

 The installation was successful, with no significant issues encountered.
-All tools were verified by checking their versions from the command line (e.g., `python --version`, `java --version`).
+All tools were verified by checking their versions from the command line (e.g. `java --version`).

 The use of NixOS and Nix Flakes provides a robust foundation for development.
 This declarative and reproducible setup is highly beneficial for academic and professional work, as it guarantees a consistent environment across different machines and over time.